-Travelling in the Caribbean independently and on a budget.
+Want to travel in the Caribbean independently and on a budget?
 Sounds like an oxymoron, doesn’t it?
-True, the Caribbean can be very expensive.
+True, some Caribbean islands can be VERY expensive.
 But there are plenty of affordable islands, and you don’t have to join a cruise to island-hop around the Caribbean.

 When best to visit the Caribbean

 With the extreme destruction seen during hurricane season (Harvey, Irma and Maria will be etched into many people’s memories just like Katrina), paying attention to your time of travel might not be a bad idea.